-3.3.11 Taking evasive action
+3.3.12 Taking evasive action

 In this situation the pilot is alerted of an incoming missile by the RWR (Radar Warning Receiver).
 The RWR is only able to detect radar guided missiles, so heat seeking missiles are not detected and should be spotted by the pilot himself.
 This situation might be a nested situation of a Dogfight or an A-G attack, but might also be started "out of the blue" when the pilot is not aware of an enemy aircraft or ground installation until a missile is launched at him.
+A good way for a pilot to get away from installations that do not shoot missiles, but bullets is to change a dimension every second, which means that every second the pilot has to go in one of the 3 dimensions.
+This makes it a lot harder for the enemy installations to predict the next postion of the airplane, which makes aiming the bullets a lot harder.

-3.3.12 Air refueling
+3.3.13 Air refueling